Respiratory syncytial virus: Research

-Public health measures taken in response to the COVID-19 pandemic resulted in a significant decline in the prevalence of RSV.
-There was then a significant unseasonal rebound when lockdowns and other restrictive measures were relaxed.
+SARS-CoV-2 infections, the virus responsible for COVID-19, may lead to a higher risk of infection with RSV.
 In November 2022, the RSV hospitalization rate for newborns was seven times the rate in 2018.
-This, combined with increasing influenza circulation caused the US state of Oregon to declare a state of emergency.
+This, combined with increasing influenza circulation, caused the US state of Oregon to declare a state of emergency.
 The Children's Hospital Association and the American Academy of Pediatrics asked US President Joe Biden to declare a state of emergency.